 STRENGTHS WEAKNESSES Disaster Management Framework in place All role players in the disaster management arena (including Government, None-Government Organizations, Traditional Authorities and the Private Sector) work together to prevent and or mitigate the occurrence of disasters Disaster Management Bylaws aimed give effect to the provisions of Council's Disaster Management Framework.
-Disaster Management Advisory Forum in place Efficient provision of disaster management services reliant on ongoing cooperation between all role players in the disaster management area lack of resources, Appointment of Support of staff and equipment Lack of capacity to adequately handle all kinds Disaster related incident.
+Disaster Management Advisory Forum in place Efficient provision of disaster management services reliant on ongoing cooperation between all role players in the disaster management area lack of resources , Appointment of Support of staff and equipment Lack of capacity to adequately handle all kinds Disaster related incident.
 Insufficient funds allocated to the section.

-OPPORTUNITIES TREATS Existing disaster management centre located at the Fire Station The location of the municipality on the coastline and its proximity to shipping Potential growth in terms of expanding and economical routes present numerous natural marine and coastal threats.
-Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that inevitably present a range of human-induced disaster risks.
-The settlement of communities in disaster high risk also leads to chronic disaster vulnerability threats that range from floods to repeated informal settlement fires
+OPPORTUNITIES TREATS Existing disaster management centre located at the Fire Station Potential growth in terms of expanding The location of the municipality on the coastline and its proximity to shipping routes present numerous natural marine o Potential growth in terms of expanding and economical o Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that inevitably present a range of human-induced disaster risks. o The settlement of communities in disaster high risk also leads to chronic disaster vulnerability threats that range from floods to repeated informal settlement fires